 While the public figure doctrine is a testament to the U.S. commitment to free speech, it has also placed many American authors at risk for what is called libel tourism—that is, suing an American author for libel in a foreign country that has weak free speech laws.
 The United Kingdom is such a country, and London has become the libel tourism capital of the world.
 A famous example is American author Rachel Ehrenfeld who was sued by a Saudi billionaire banker for exposing his connections with terrorist funding.
 Ehrenfeld’s book in question, titled Funding Evil (2003), was published in the U.S., but 23 copies were sold in the U.K. through Amazon.com, and a sample chapter was accessible online internationally.
 That was sufficient for the Saudi banker to bring defamation charges against Ehrenfeld in the U.K. She did not appear in court to defend herself, and a summary judgment against her awarded the banker $225,000 in damages, and ordered her to apologize and destroy remaining copies of her book.
 Ehrenfeld’s case led Congress to pass the Free Speech Act of 2010, which makes foreign libel judgments unenforceable in the United States unless they conform to U.S. standards of free speech.

 Obscenity is the legal term for what we more commonly call pornography.
 For a couple decades the Supreme Court debated over whether obscene material was Constitutionally protected under the First Amendment, or whether state and local governments could prosecute distributors of pornography.
 The issue was settled in the 1973 Supreme Court case involving a man named Marvin Miller who ran a mail order business and was convicted in California for distributing adult material.
-The Supreme Court upheld his conviction and ruled that obscenity is not Constitutionally protected.
-However, they argued, state and local governments must apply a strict test to determine whether the erotic material in question counts as “obscene”.
+The Supreme Court upheld his conviction and ruled that obscenity is not Constitutionally protected and thus can be banned by state and local governments.
+However, the Court argued, state and local governments must apply a strict test to determine whether the erotic material in question counts as “obscene”.
 The test has three parts:

 (a) whether the average person, applying contemporary community standards would find that the work, taken as a whole, appeals to the prurient interest [i.e., sexual desires],